pluja/awesome-privacy/README.md

 <img width="16" src="misc/forbidden.png"> </img> Don't use MS Windows.

 <img width="16" src="misc/check.png"> </img> **Instead use**
 - [GNU/Linux](https://www.linux.com/what-is-linux/) - GNU/Linux is a family of mostly free and open source Operating Systems mostly developed by the community.
 If you don't know where to start, [Linux Mint (Cinnamon)](https://linuxmint.com/edition.php?id=281) is a beginner friendly distribution.
 If you want to try it out without installing it to your computer, you can use a [Live USB Stick](https://www.fosslinux.com/274/how-to-create-linux-mint-live-usb-drive-on-windows.htm).
-If you want to install Linux but keep your current operating System, you can set up [dual boot](https://averagelinuxuser.com/dualboot-linux-windows/).
+If you want to install Linux but keep your current operating system, you can set up [dual boot](https://averagelinuxuser.com/dualboot-linux-windows/).
+- Another alternative is BSD (e.g. FreeBSD with the desktop-installer package), although you might find it slightly less beginner-friendly than GNU/Linux.

 ## Analytics
 <img width="16" src="misc/forbidden.png"> </img> Avoid any analytics service that comes from Google, Facebook, Microsoft or any private service.
 These kind of analytics hurt user privacy.